insure logo

 Powered by:

-Most affordable ZIP codes for home insurance rates in Minnesota
+Most affordable ZIP codes for home insurance in Minnesota

-Below are the homeowners insurance rates for the most affordable ZIP codes in Minnesota.
+Below are average rates for some of the most affordable ZIP codes in Minnesota.

 ZIP codeAverage annual rateAverage monthly rate